virgili0/Virgilio/Topics/starting-a-data-project.md

 [**Here**](https://rogerdudler.github.io/git-guide/index.html) you can find a simple guide to Git.
 Learn it, it's freaking worth (and necessary).

+Documenting your work with Git is crucial: read [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).

 **Must read:**
 [**Ten Simple Rules for Taking Advantage of Git and GitHub**](http://dx.plos.org/10.1371/journal.pcbi.1004947)